-The fare system in Paris is actually reasonably straight forward and pretty easy to learn, but there are a few things you should know before travelling there.
+The fare system in Paris is actually reasonably straight forward and pretty easy to learn, but there are a few things you should know before your visit.

-Most Public transport in Paris is overseen by the RATP and the fares are co-ordinated by them for the various modes of transport.
-Regional Trains are operated by SNCF and have a separate fare structure and tickets with the exception of rides on the SNCF Transiliean and RER Network being covered by Paris Visite Pass.
+Most Public transport in Paris is overseen by the RATP and fares for the various modes of public transportation are co-ordinated by them.
+Regional Trains are operated by SNCF and have a separate fare structure and tickets with the exception of rides on the SNCF Transiliean and RER Network being covered by the Navigo Pass or the Paris Visite Pass.

 t+ Tickets: Paris uses a zone system for calculating fares.
 Most tourist attractions are located in Zones 1 to 3.
-You can travel through these zones on a fare called a t+ which is available either individually or in books of 10 called a carnet which is cheaper per ticket.
-Valid for 2 hours of travel anywhere on the Metro and within Zone-1 on the RER or for 90 minutes on Bus and Trams.
+You can travel through these zones on a fare called a t+ which is valid for 2 hours of travel anywhere on the Metro and within Zone-1 on the RER or for 90 minutes on Bus and Trams.
 Transfers are allowed between Metro and RER (providing you do not have to exit the station to transfer) or between Bus and Tram, but not between Metro/RER and Bus/Tram.
+Get more information on pricing and purchasing individual tickets or loading 10 tickets on a Navigo Easy card for considerable saveings per trip from RATP.

 Billet Ile-de-France: For rail trips that go beyond zone-3 or zone-1 on the RER and SNCF Transilean you will need to purchase a ticket called a Billet Ile-de-France.
 The price of these tickets vary according to the distance travelled.
 Stations have separate ticket vending machines and separated ticket offices for different services, so be sure to que up at one with signage for the Billet Ile-de-France.
 Be sure to specify whether you require a one way (Aller-Simple) or round trip (Aller-Retour) ticket